Manuka-Griffith walk directions

 8. When you're ready to continue, head back towards the houses passing the practice bowling nets on your right hand side.
 You should find a narrow dirt track parallel to the houses.
-Continue following the track through the unkept grassy area, keeping the houses on your left.
+Continue for a few minutes following the track through the unkept grassy area, keeping the houses on your left.

 9. At the gap in the houses, take the dirt track branching to the left that veers towards a rusty looking sculpture.

 The sculpture in the grassy area between the houses of Jansz Crescent is a memorial to the explorer and navigator, Willem Janszoon.
 It was designed by Julie Kenneth and partly funded by the Dutch embassy.
 As captain of the Duyfken, Janszoon was the first person to chart the Australian coast and made the first recorded European landfall on the Australian continent in 1606.
 Many of the streets in this area of Griffith and nearby Red Hill are named after naval explorers and their ships.

 10. At Jansz Crescent, look for the Australia Post red box on the other side of the street.
 Cross the road here and take the paved footpath behind the post box passing between the houses.

 Jansz Crescent is one of the prettiest streets in Griffith, lined with mature oaks and some interesting houses worth a sticky beak if you have time for a short detour to the left before taking the footpath behind the post box.